Frequently Asked Questions

 For further definitions, see the SBTN Glossary.

 The definition of nature used by SBTN includes both biotic (living) and abiotic (non-living) components.
 Hence, SBTN uses indicators for the State of Nature (SoN) that cover both of these types of components.
-In SBTs for nature v1 released in 2023, SoN indicators such as water availability, water quality, land degradation, ecosystem extent, and species extinction risk are used.
+In the first release of SBTs for nature in 2023, for example, SoN indicators such as those measuring water availability, water quality, land degradation, natural ecosystem extent, and species extinction risk are used.
 These help contextualize the importance of corporate impacts (Assess: Step 1), guide the definition of the target boundary (Prioritize: Step 2), and to determine ambition levels for targets (Measure: Step 3).

 The key steps companies should get started on today are “Assess” (Step 1) and “Interpret & Prioritize” (Step 2).
 Companies can use our guidance to assess their potential impacts on nature and determine where these occur throughout their value chain(s).
 This may be an involved process and is best started early.

-For “Act” (Step 4), we suggest a hierarchical approach to action (The AR3T Action Framework) which calls for first avoiding, then reducing impacts where avoidance is not possible, followed by restoring ecosystems and regenerating natural capital stocks.
+For “Act” (Step 4), we suggest a hierarchical approach to action (The AR3T Action Framework) which calls for first avoiding, then reducing impacts where avoidance is not possible, followed by regenerating natural capital stocks and restoring ecosystems.
 Protecting nature is about ensuring a public “good” – thus, how we act must include not only reduction of “bad” actions (e.g., mitigation of pollution), but also increasing the “good” (e.g., restoring and regenerating nature).
 Though listed last, transform is not the final step; instead, a company should be constantly working to transform its business model and practices to enable its own transition toward positive impact and to unlock broader systemic change to deliver on society’s goals for nature and people throughout the entire process.

-For “Track” (Step 5), initial guidance on how companies can monitor, report, and get verification on progress on their targets can be found in the Initial Guidance for Business.
+For “Track” (Step 5), initial guidance on how companies can monitor, report, and get verification on progress on their targets can be found in the Initial Guidance for Business and on our website.

 Some adjustments in the above process will need to be made for companies who have already done (significant) sustainability work.
 This process is not linear but rather has feedback connections between many steps.